-Congratulations, you have received your Continuous Glucose Monitor (CGM)!
-The following text will walk you through how to put on your CGM and will answer some common questions.
+Awesome, you have received your Continuous Glucose Monitor (CGM)!
+Let's walk you through how to put on your CGM and will answer some common questions.

 Applying and Activating Your CGM